caoool/get-high/README.md

 Somebody edit this README.

+## API Playground

+[DEMO](http://get-high.herokuapp.com) can be used to test and explore some of the APIs.

+[Logger](http://get-high.herokuapp.com/logger) can be used to track server connections in real time for a better testing purpose. *more logs can ben added upon requests*

 ## Code Style and Conventions

 Please follow the [Git commit message conventions](http://chris.beams.io/posts/git-commit/) for better unified developing experiences.